Nuitka/NUITKA-Utilities/README.md

 3. A new Nuitka plugin for ``numpy``.
 If your Numpy installation is not the *"vanilla"* version from PyPI, but includes acceleration libraries (like Intel's MKL, installations via [blis](https://pypi.org/project/blis/), OpenBlas, and similar), then you probably must request support for Numpy explicitely, similar to that for Qt and Tk.
 4. exe-maker2.py will actively avoid scanning for imported packages that are not checkmarked, and will delete any releated binaries from the ``dist`` folder.

+> This script is being phased out.
+Please use the user plugin ``make-exe.py`` below.
+It offers a seamless use and better integration with Nuitka.

 -----
 ## onefile-maker.py (working on Windows)
 Turns the ``dist`` folder of a standalone compiled script (e.g. ``script.py``) into an executable file, which can be distributed / handled like an installation file.
 Its name equals that of the script's EXE name (i.e. ``script.exe``).